rust-lang/rfcs/text/0000-ask_the_compiler_placeholder_ident.md

 # Summary

-Imageine a tool for making compile time queries (inspired by haskell holes): Add a 'placeholder ident' to the AST; this passes through type inference; it does not resolve to an actual symbol, but instead assumes it is 'whatever needed' to fit the demands around it, and allows the rest of the program to contiue compiling (resolving/typechecking).
+This is inspired by haskell holes: Add a 'placeholder identifier' to the AST; when encountered passes through type inference; it does not resolve to an actual definition, but instead assumes it is 'whatever needed' to fit the demands around it, and allows the rest of the program to contiue compiling (resolving/typechecking).

 Compiling a program with placeholders will fail, but gives extra informative error messages reporting (a) the types at that point, and (b) potential symbols that fit.

 # Motivation

-This is to assist navigation and discovery whilst programming, doing a similar job to IDE 'dot-autocomplete', but leveraging  Rust's more advanced 2-way type inference.
-Already people use the trick of 'let _:()=expr_'  to query the type as an error, but these 'deliberate' queries would allow the inference engine to work harder.
+This is to assist navigation and discovery during the compile-edit cycle, doing a similar job to IDE 'dot-autocomplete', but leveraging  Rust's more advanced 2-way type inference by making deliberate queries with more information.

+Already people use the trick of 'let _:()=expr_'  to query the type as an error, but these queries would allow the inference engine to work harder.

 Improving compile time feedback pushes the community forward whilst we wait for IDE tools (with more complex integration) to stabilize and refine.